Skip to navigation Skip to content

 5

-YA/Austudy most beneficial payment (any other income support payment customer) + Read more ...
+YA/Austudy is the most beneficial payment (another income support payment customer) and claim lodged after student start date

-The grant date is the day their outgoing payment ceased or will cease as a result of coding the transfer.
+The grant date is the day the customers current income support payment ceased or will cease, as a result of coding the transfer.

-Cancel the current payment, using a Date of Event (DOV), matching the grant date:
+Cancel the current income support payment using a Date of Event matching the grant date:

 Go to Step 7.